ArkEcosystemArchive/docs-legacy/docs/archive/exchanges/rate-limiting.md

 # Configuring Rate Limits

-Ark Core is mainly used in the context of public services, providing desktop wallets with the necessary endpoints to function.
-Since they serve anonymous users and to protect against DDoS attacks, Ark Core nodes have strict rate limits.
+ARK Core is mainly used in the context of public services, providing desktop wallets with the necessary endpoints to function.
+Since they serve anonymous users and to protect against DDoS attacks, ARK Core nodes have strict rate limits.
 Enterprise users (such as exchanges) might encounter a problem creating large batches of transactions and broadcasting them.
 The rate limit can be configured in multiple ways to solve these problems.

 ## Exceeding the Rate Limit

-By default, rate limits are enabled on Ark Core nodes.
+By default, rate limits are enabled on ARK Core nodes.
 When the rate limit is exceeded; a `429` HTTP status is returned.

 ## Configuring the Rate Limit